open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

 - Official Prometheus clients (including Java, Go, Python and others)
 - [Micrometer](https://micrometer.io/)
-- OTEL SDK with Prometheus exporter
+- OTel SDK with Prometheus exporter
 - Custom code that emits a Prometheus endpoint when requested

 Frameworks offered by eBay’s platform engineering group bake in an